sergiocollado/potpourri/aws_notes.md

 }
 ```

-roles are important because they are more secure, due roles, only provide short-term credentials.
+Roles are important because they are more secure, due roles, only provide short-term credentials.
 Roles are designted to delegate access to users and applications, and if needed this access can be easily revoqued.
 Also roles are reusable.
 Roles enforces the least previleges policy control.

 https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html